 As part of delivering economic impact in our Delivery Plan period (2011 - 2015) and increasing company involvement in our provision of doctoral training, we are committed to increasing impact by further incentives to universities to increase the proportion of collaborative studentships within our Doctoral Training Partnership (DTP).

-To support this, EPSRC has set institutions in receipt of DTP the target of converting 10 percent of its 2009 and subsequent DTP funds into CASE awards under the same terms as the Industrial CASE scheme.
+To support this, EPSRC has set institutions in receipt of DTP the target of converting 10% of its 2009 funds into CASE awards under the same terms as the Industrial CASE scheme.
 In order to be counted as a full CASE conversion:

 - The student must be in receipt of a full award ie 100 percent DTP funded over the period of the studentship.

 - The industrial partner provides extra funding to the project (a minimum of a third of the EPSRC funding) on top of the full DTP award.

 - The student is jointly supervised and spends at least three months at the industrial partner who pays any travel, accommodation, subsistence costs etc.